Skip to content

 If you've ever Googled "rice to water ratio" only to end up with mushy, burnt, or undercooked rice, you're not alone.

-The problem isn't your cooking skills—it's that there is no single universal rice-to-water ratio.
+The problem isn't your cooking skills.
+It's that there is no single universal rice-to-water ratio.

 Why Generic Rice Ratios Fail (The Science)